-The MSN in Nursing Education prepares Registered Nurses to teach and supervise nursing students and professional nurses in clinical settings.
+The Master of Science in Nursing (MSN) degree in Nursing Education prepares Registered Nurses to teach and supervise nursing students and professional nurses in clinical settings.
 Coursework focuses on curriculum development and implementation, faculty and student roles, and the evaluation and supervision of nursing students.
-Graduates of this program may seek employment in schools of nursing at the associate and baccalaureate level, continuing education programs, and in organizational and leadership education programs in health care facilities.
-Graduates may also choose to pursue doctoral studies in Nursing Education.
-The program starts every Fall semester.

 Students who complete the MSN in Nursing Education have completed the educational requirements required to apply for the National League for Nursing’s Certification for Nurse Educators.